I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 I know what you’re thinking.
 Why sign up for a program if I’m only staying once?

-Because it takes two minutes and can save you hundreds.
+It takes two minutes and can save you hundreds.
 Free WiFi.
 Room upgrades.
 Late checkout.
-These perks are automatic for members but cost extra for everyone else.
+Members get these perks automatically, everyone else pays extra for them.

 Sign up before you even search for rooms.
 It’s the easiest win you’ll get.